Living with Parkinson’s,

 LATEST POSTS

-Hike to the Hollywood sign is short but steep
+Hike to the Hollywood sign is short and steep

 Of the hundreds of hikes in Southern California, the trek to the Hollywood sign is among the most iconic.
 Wait.
 Wasn’t climbing up to the Hollywood sign made illegal years ago? …